Nitrokey/nethsm/docs/clustering.md

 certificate.

-All nodes that are expected to be part of the same cluster must first install a common Certificate Authority (CA) that will allow them to check their peers are legitimate.
+All nodes that are expected to be part of the same cluster must first install a common Certificate Authority (CA) that will allow them to check that other nodes are legitimate.

 In the following, we assume all nodes are freshly provisioned and operational.